Detection of gas inflow during the onset of a starburst in a low-mass galaxy at z=2.45

 To examine the ISM velocity structure at higher signal-to-noise, we stacked the low-ionization line profiles (from \Siii~$\lambda$1260, $\lambda$1526, and \Cii~$\lambda$1334).
 We interpolated the spectrum around each of these lines onto a common velocity grid, normalized the continuum around each line, and took the average flux.
 The resulting average absorption profile is shown in the lower right panel of Figure~\ref{f:fullspectrum}.
 A best-fit Gaussian profile is also provided, although the dynamics of the absorbing gas may be more complex than can be modeled with a single Gaussian.
 From the fit we find a line of sight velocity centroid of $V_{\text{cent}} = 250\pm 30$~\kms\ relative to \zsys\ (excluding $\sim$35~\kms\ uncertainty in \zsys\ itself), and a velocity dispersion $\sigma = 200\pm 40$~\kms.
-The individual absorption line fits (Table~\ref{t:abslines}) all agree to within two standard deviations.
-There is no significant variation between lensed images of the system; the absorption velocity centroids of the individual images of System 10 agree within one standard deviation.
 As with the \Civ\ profile discussed earlier, the positive velocity of ISM absorption is clearly indicative of inflowing gas.
 We note that this inflow is traced by, and thus enriched with, heavy elements such as carbon and silicon.
 These elements must have originated within a galaxy at some previous time.
 The ISM absorption thus likely arises from a galactic fountain process or possibly accretion from an interacting galaxy.

+We did not find significant variation between individual lines or between individual lensed images.
+The centroid velocities from individual absorption line fits (Table~\ref{t:abslines}) all agree to within two standard deviations.
+There is no significant variation between lensed images of the system; the absorption velocity centroids of the individual images of System 10 agree within one standard deviation.